vssrcj/tablo/README.md

 npm install tablo
 ```

+### Styling

+You must reference the **style.css** that comes in the tablo directory in some way.
+You can change this file to suit your styling needs, or make the changes under the class name *tablo*.

 ### Google Icons

 You are required to link the Google Material Icons.
 You can link to it somewhere in your html, as in the following example: